lsallen/Interview_Code_assignments/README.md

 AND at least one player has an HIE record.
 Then if no record meets criteria after 40 minutes, then move back to last valid record and add 40 mins.

+For each part, there is folder including corresponding source files, header files, makefile and Readme file.
+And the Readme file documents the function of the code and how to run it properly.